tubsproject/devonian/README.md

 *Identifier Maps are the Vector Clocks of Data Portability.*

 ## How it works
 The core is in DevonianLens which is very simple: it links corresponding database tables on different systems of record (e.g. bridging a Slack channel with a Matrix room, copying over messages from one to the other), and calls a 'left to right' translation function when a change happens on the left, then add the result on the right.
 So far only additions have been implemented; updates and deletions coming soon.
-Here is an implementation of the []'Extract Entity' challenge](https://arxiv.org/pdf/2309.11406):
+Here is an implementation of the ['Extract Entity' challenge](https://arxiv.org/pdf/2309.11406):
 ```ts
 new DevonianLens<AcmeOrderWithoutId, AcmeLinkedOrderWithoutId, AcmeOrder, AcmeLinkedOrder>(
   this.acmeOrderTable,